isallexist/Quasi-clique/README.md

 # Execution
 1. The code create an execution program named "prog".
 Use "qsub" command or double click to run it depending on the Linux environment
 2. The code runs algorithms on the instances listed in input/dimacs.txt or input/sparse.txt.
 Modify the two files to include the instances you'd like to run.
-3. input/bounds.csv gives the predefined bounds for F3, F4 MIP formulations.
+3. The file input/bounds.csv gives the predefined bounds for F3, F4 MIP formulations.
 Modify as needed.